Lipstick: Lipstick trends

 In 2012, bright, bold lip colors became trendy again with saturated colors such as hot pink, neon, and orange.
 American singer-songwriter Taylor Swift boosted the popularity of red lipsticks, especially with the release of her fourth studio album, Red (2012), whose cover artwork prominently features red lips.
 Swift has since worn red lipstick consistently.
 Media outlets consider red lips as one of her signature looks, coupled with the "desirable" cupid's bow and "voluptuous" pout of her lips.

 In 2014 and early 2015, nude lipsticks became popular.
 These lipsticks follow the general trend where "less is more".
 Examples of celebrities promoting this trend are Paris Hilton and Gigi Gorgeous.
 In late 2015 and 2016, liquid lipstick, which applies like a gloss but dries matte, became popularized with brands such as Anastasia Beverly Hills, Sephora, Huda Beauty, Kylie Cosmetics, NYX Cosmetics.
 Its most common form comes in a tube, applied with an applicator wand.
-Liquid lipstick tends to have more staying power and is more pigmented than traditional lipstick.
+Liquid lipstick tends to have more staying power and is more opaque than traditional lipstick.
 However, it dries out more and cracks more readily over time, depending upon the product quality.

 In early 2019, before the COVID-19 pandemic, the trend of liquid lipstick was changed from the liquid matte lipstick to semi-matte or glossy finish.
 However, the COVID-19 pandemic markedly reduced the popularity of lipsticks since people usually do not apply lipstick under a facial mask.

 Lipstick also has many variations, including liquid, lip balms, glosses, crayons, pencils, liners, palettes, and stains.
 Balms and glosses tend to be more translucent and not as dark or vibrant as regular lipsticks.
 Some individuals buy lip balms and glosses rather than lipstick, as they get a more hydrating feeling from these.